Joseph-Q-Zales/ECM202A_2025Fall_Project_1/docs/index.md

 Figure X (right) explains the shape of the average-power plot.
 If energy is approximately linear with time, `E = a*t + b`, then the average power is `P_avg = E/t ≈ a + b/t`.
 This would produce a hyperbolic asymptote at a (53 mW) and the values would plateau at around that value for higher latencies.
 On the other hand, very short latency trials appear to have a higher power because the fixed-energy term b contributes more strongly when divided by a small t.

 Taken together, these observations indicate that, for the BLE33 and the TinyODOM-EX inference workload, energy and latency are tightly coupled across the explored architecture space.
-As a result, latency serves as a strong proxy for energy over the dominant operating range of interest, and explicitly optimizing energy is unlikely to change model selection except in the very low-latency regime where fixed overheads and modest power variation become more visible.
+As a result, latency serves as a strong proxy for energy over the dominant operating range of interest, and optimizing energy is unlikely to change model selection except in the very low-latency regime where fixed overheads and modest power variation become more visible.

 #### **4.3.3 Best Energy-Aware Model**
 <figure style="text-align: left">